 The hotel industry as a whole, I feel, has a desire to innovate and through leveraging technology, the ability to attract, engage and retain customers could be enhanced?
 It would have won me over that’s for sure.

 Certain hotel chains such as Marriott and Wynn have embraced the voice revolution for example, but does this technology feel too early to market?
+In the US, Amazon Alexa will be installed in some Marriott-owned hotels.
+Its functions will include ordering room service, housekeeping and providing concierge advice.
 Why is it not more common place?
 Perhaps this is a case of hoteliers wanting to embrace the technology but not knowing exactly how to do it.
 Particularly when you are dealing with hundreds or thousands of rooms, I can understand the prospect of such change being overwhelming.

 Hilton have taken technology one step further as is piloting a robot concierge featuring advanced artificial intelligence and the ability to “learn” from its interactions with guests.